TrainWeb.org Facebook Page

 Map: Ba 42 J 7 Topographic Maps

-The Baltimore light rail system revived the B&A's old route around 1990 to provide passenger train service between BWI Airport and Baltimore plus many local stops such as this one at Cherry Hill.
+The Baltimore light rail system revived B&A's old route around 1990 to provide passenger train service between BWI Airport and Baltimore plus many local stops such as this one at Cherry Hill.

 With the clutter of utility lines, the SBB is tough to spot paralleling the tallest poles on the right.
 In the distance, note the stack of Baltimore's waste-to-energy facility operated by Waste Management Resco.
 It will appear in several photos below.